OmarDiv/OmarDiv/README.md

 ## 👨‍💻 AboutMe

-Junior backend developer with hands-on experience building scalable web applications across diverse industries and business domains.
+Backend developer with +1 year of experience in building scalable and maintainable web applications across different domains.
+Skilled in writing clean code, optimizing performance, securing data, and delivering effective solutions that align with real business needs
-Skilled at turning complex requirements into maintainable solutions, focusing on code quality and teamwork.
-Motivated to learn, grow, and deliver high-quality software that adds real value for users and organizations
+---

+---

+## 💼 Experience

+### **Full Stack .NET Developer**
+**ITS Technologies** – On-site, Full-Time
+📍 *Port Said, Egypt* | 🗓️ *Present*

+- Built APIs for mobile integration and managed logistics/tracking platforms.
+- **Technical Support Website:** Developed a support system to log technical issues and enable real-time chat for ITS Technologies.
+- **Integra System:** Created a container transport management system for shipment tracking and automated report generation.
 ---

 ## 📂 Projects